Build Skills and Training

 Job seekers and individuals seeking career advancement opportunities should also contact WorkSource Oregon, Oregon’s public workforce system, and locate the WorkSource center in your area.

-Adult Basic Skills opportunities provide adult Oregonians the skills they need for family self-sufficiency, careers, community involvement and further education, including instruction in:
+Adult Basic Skills opportunities provide adult Oregonians the skills they need for family self-sufficiency, careers, community involvement, and further education.
+These programs generally offer instruction in:

-- Workplace skills including critical thinking, digital literacy, locating and using information, and interpersonal skills.
+- Workplace skills including critical thinking, digital literacy, locating and using information, and interpersonal workplace skills.

 - Students who have not earned a high school diploma can prepare and test for the General Educational Development (GED) at more than 70 sites across Oregon.
 The GED serves as a bridge to higher education, trade schools, apprenticeship programs and employment opportunities.
 Learn more about our coordination of the GED statewide on HECC's Oregon High School Equivalency Program webpage.

 - As part of HECC’s implementation of federal workforce programs, staff provide guidance and resources to dislocated workers, working closely with the Oregon Employment Department and with WorkSource Oregon partners in the affected region.